Ryan-R-C/Ryan-R-C/README.md

 ### I am Ryan, Software Engineer and Full Stack Developer

-- 🔭 I’m currently working in 42Dias as a Full Stack Developer
+- 🔭 I’m currently working in 42Dias as a Full Stack Developer;
-- 🔑 I’m currently learning Solidity and Web3 to Crypto Transactions
+- 💻 learning JavaScript and React to Front End;
-- 💻 I’m currently learning JavaScript and React to Front End
+- 🔑 Solidity and Web3 to Crypto Transactions;
-- 📱 React Native to Mobile
+- 📱 React Native to Mobile;
 - 📙 Sequelize, NodeJs and Docker to Back end!

 <br>